keithalewis/lac/README.md

 ```

 The symbol `cos` will be added to the _dictionary_ and lines starting with `cos`
-will expect to find a `double` argument either on the line or on the _stack_
+will expect to find a `double` argument either on the rest of the line or on the _stack_
 and call the C function.
 The argument is consumed and the result is pushed
 on the stack.